Explore the Estate with an 18th Century Character

 - Any of the four character interpreters may lead the tour and may change without notice.

-- The tour begins at Mansion Circle; please allow at least 10-15 minutes to walk from the main entrance to the tour’s starting point.
+- The tour begins at Mansion circle; please allow at least 10-15 minutes to walk from the main entrance to the tour’s starting point.

 - Children under 12 must be accompanied by an adult.